 One of the most important tools in a luthier's workshop is an accurate hygrometer.
-The industry standard of 43% is utilized because it allows the instrument to work well in both dry and wet climates - so long as these climates aren't extreme.
-Most guitars built at 43% function without issue in the 35 to 55% humidity range - a range achievable in most environments with minor humidification or dehumidification.
-Move outside that range and you will begin to have playability and/or structural issues.
+The industry standard of 43% relative humidity is utilized because it allows the instrument to work well in both dry and wet climates.
+Guitars built to this standard are able to function in the 35 to 55% humidity range without issue - a range achievable in most environments with minor humidification or dehumidification.
+Move outside this range and you will begin to have playability and/or structural issues.
 For guitar players, as long as you have a hygrometer that is within 5% of the true reading then you should be just fine.

 **Please note that any reference to salt in the instructions below refers to Potassium Carbonate and not regular table salt (NaCl).